ZaneH/keep-talking/internal/domain/entities/README.md

 # Entities

 In DDD, entities represent things that are identifiable.
-In this repo, each module on the bomb is identified with a UUID along with a full entity representation that is not dependant on the interface layers.
+In this repo, each module has a UUID and a full entity representation that is independent of the interface layers.

 ## Progress